 Unless it’s someone you know, they are trying to sell you something or scam you somehow.
 It’s best to just say no and ignore them.
 They’ll leave.

-Always Avoid drugs in Thailand.
+Always avoid drugs in Thailand.
 The penalties are fairly harsh and can include the death penalty.
 Remember, you could be set up when buying drugs.

-Don’t Offend The king!
+Do Not Offend The king!

-Cannot Touch A Person’s Head
+Do NOT Touch A Person’s Head

 In Thailand, you cannot touch a person’s head.
 Thais consider the head as a very sacred part of the body.
 You can only touch the head of a person who is within your immediate and extended family.